 This starter set includes:

 1 package of honey bees with a marked queen

 Telescoping outer cover

 Bonus! - Wax foundation is included in our starter hive, something most other suppliers do not include (uninstalled, must be stored flat)

-Delivery of your starter kit We strongly encourage new beekeepers to get their hives in place before the bees arrive in April.
+Delivery of your starter kit We strongly encourage new beekeepers to get their hives in place before the bees arrive in March.
 After you place your order we will contact you to arrange transfer of the starter hive to you.
 Please note, we do not ship the starter hives.
-Once you have your hive all setup and ready, you will be able to place your bees in them after you pick them up at either our Williamsburg or Moyock pickup site.
+Once you have your hive all setup and ready, you will be able to place your bees in them after you pick them up at either our Williamsburg or Suffolk pickup site.